johnbrumley/desma158/day-1.md

 #  What else is a game

-“A videogame is a hotel is a machine for framing an experience which never actually occurs.
+> A videogame is a hotel is a machine for framing an experience which never actually occurs.
 Wonderful!
-You climb inside the shell of someone else’s excavated and inscrutable desires, you drop off your bags, you crawl around the litter where consciousness has passed, chairs, tables, boxes, doors, and then you leave and buy a postcard to remind you where you’ve been”
+You climb inside the shell of someone else’s excavated and inscrutable desires, you drop off your bags, you crawl around the litter where consciousness has passed, chairs, tables, boxes, doors, and then you leave and buy a postcard to remind you where you’ve been

-- Stephen “thecatamites” Gill-Murphy from [10 Beautiful Postcards](https://thecatamites.itch.io/10-beautiful-postcards)
+ >- Stephen “thecatamites” Gill-Murphy from [10 Beautiful Postcards](https://thecatamites.itch.io/10-beautiful-postcards)

 # Back to rules: Tag